Thesis and Non-Thesis Options

 To apply for an assistantship, please indicate yes on this item.

 For information about scholarships and other forms of financial assistance, please visit the Office of Financial Aid or call 803-777-8134.

 Applicants for admission to the Master of Retailing program will be evaluated using a combination of academic and professional factors.
-Successful applicants generally score at least 500 (verbal and quantitative combined) on the GMAT or at least 1000 (verbal and quantitative combined) on the old version of the GRE.
-The new GRE scores are a combined total of at least 300, or more and writing ability score of at least a 4.0 or more.
+Successful applicants generally score at least 500 (verbal and quantitative combined) on the GMAT or at least 300 (verbal and quantitative combined) on the GRE.
 These scores, however, do not guarantee admission.
 GMAT/GRE scores more than five years old will not be accepted under any circumstances.
 The code for submitting GRE scores is 5818 and for GMAT scores is JV2.